Small supernumerary marker chromosome: Tetrasomy 15qter syndrome

-Emanual syndrome
+Emanuel syndrome

-Emanuel syndrome (ES), also known as supernumerary der(22)t(11;22) syndrome, is characterized by multiple birth defects including craniofacial dysmorphic features, delayed development, mental retardation, ear anomalies, cleft or high-arched palate, micrognathia (i.e. undersized jaw), microcephaly (i.e. shorter-than-normal head), kidney abnormalities, heart defects, and, in males, genital abnormalities.
+Emanuel syndrome (ES), also known as supernumerary der(22)t(11;22) syndrome, is characterized by multiple birth defects including craniofacial dysmorphic features, delayed development, intellectual disability, ear anomalies, cleft or high-arched palate, micrognathia (i.e. undersized jaw), microcephaly (i.e. shorter-than-normal head), kidney abnormalities, heart defects, and, in males, genital abnormalities.
 ES is associated with a sSMC containing genetic material from a derivative chromosome carried by one parent.
 A derivative chromosome contains a balanced translocation, i.e. an even exchange between two chromosomes that results in no increase or decrease in genetic information and generally has no detrimental effects on its carriers.
 This derivative chromosome contains an exchange, termed t(11;22), or der22 (22) t (11;22), between the q arm of chromosome 22 around band 11.2 and the q arm of chromosome 11 around band 21.
 In ~10% of cases, carriers of this chromosome have a child with ES, with male and female carriers having 0.7% and 3.4%, respectively, chances of parenting such a child.
 The afflicted children of these parents have an ES-producing sSMC containing only part of their parents derivative chromosome.
 This sSMC is termed derivative 22, der(22) or der(22)t(11;22); the afflicted individuals' karyotypes (i.e. chromosome tallies) are 47,XX,+der(22)t(11;22) for females and 47,XY,+der(22)t(11;22) for males.
 The sSMC in ES forms as a result of a nondisjunction, i.e. failure, of the parent's derivative chromosome to separate from its homolog, i.e. paired, chromosome properly during the meiotic cell divisions that form their sperms or eggs.
 The genetic material in sSMC der(22)t(11;22) that produces the defects in ES has not been established.